hybridgroup/kidsruby/README.md

 * It runs a normal Ruby 1.9.2 on the code.
 With normal gems etc.

 ## Implementation choices
+* Webkit-based editor - currently using CodeMirror
-* QtRuby app - lets us communicate with the OS to create a full Ruby interactive environment
+* QtRuby app - hosts webkit and provide http server to communicate with running Ruby environment
 * Minitest/Minispec for testing.
 Yes, code must be tested
 * Tutorial content is easy to create just drop HTML files on disk locally to the KidsRuby editor.
 * Using a modified version of the JS library Turtlewax for the Turtle implementation https://github.com/davebalmer/turtlewax